meltyourface/blank/posts/Noahs-ArkViral-experimentation/Sympathetic-Magick-Ritual-for-Astrocyte-Resonance-Virus-Alignment/index.md

 ## The Rite of the Cosmic Serpent

-Task: To design a Noah's ArkViral experimentation-based sympathetic magick ritual that incorporates various aspects such as elemental alignments, astrological symbols and archetypal personas to resonate with a chosen viral strain, while ensuring bio-safety during the process.
+**Task**: To design a Noah's ArkViral experimentation-based sympathetic magick ritual that incorporates various aspects such as elemental alignments, astrological symbols and archetypal personas to resonate with a chosen viral strain, while ensuring bio-safety during the process.

 Viral Strain: The Astrocyte Resonance Virus (ARV)

-Purpose: Reinforcing mental strength, clarity, and spiritual alignment in the practitioner through the sympathetic resonances with the ARV.
+**Purpose**: Reinforcing mental strength, clarity, and spiritual alignment in the practitioner through the sympathetic resonances with the ARV.

-Materials:
+**Materials**:
 1. A circular, heat-resistant glass container with a lid
 2. Sterilized water
 3. A controlled ARV sample